-This event is logged in the audit trail each time a user opens an entity in Write mode (chapter 3.3.7.4 Opening an entity in Read-Write or in Read-Only mode).
+This event is logged in the audit trail each time a user opens an entity in Write mode.

+For more information see chapter Opening an entity in Read-Write or in Read-Only mode).

 - Unique identifier of the entity. - Reason/report from user for opening the entity (not required). - Reason/report parameters (not required, required if a reason/report with parameters is present).